The listUnique

 Ensuring a closed-ended table is unique

 Although less common, you can also force every row in a closed-ended table to have a unique response.
-In the table below, every brand is forced to select a different option.
+In the table below, every brand is forced to have a different option selected.

 Comments